WHSmith: Since 2015

 Late in 2017, the company purchased Cult Pens, a UK-based online retailer of specialist pens, for an undisclosed amount.

-In 2018, WHSmith acquired the brand InMotion, the largest airport-based electronics retailer in the USA.
-InMotion expanded to operate stores within UK airports including Heathrow, Manchester and Birmingham, as well as internationally in Spain and Australia.
+In 2018, WHSmith acquired the brand InMotion, the largest airport-based electronics retailer in the US.
+InMotion expanded to operate shops within UK airports including Heathrow, Manchester and Birmingham, as well as overseas in Spain and Australia.

 In July 2020, WHSmith announced more than 150 redundancies at its head office, representing approximately 18% of the head office workforce.
-In November 2020, the company announced that, after a loss of £280 million, it had decided to close 25 stores in the country, noting that eight stores had been closed in 2019.
+In November 2020, the company announced that, after a loss of £280 million, it had decided to close 25 shops, noting that eight had been closed in 2019.

-In August 2020, WHSmith launched a new flagship store in Terminal 2 at Heathrow Airport, in collaboration with Well, which features an in-house pharmacy.
+In August 2020, WHSmith launched a new flagship shop in Terminal 2 at Heathrow Airport, in collaboration with Well, which features an in-house pharmacy.

+In June 2023, the company was found to have broken the minimum wage law, having failed to pay around £1 million to 17,607 of its workers.
+The company said that this was because of an error related to its uniform policy, with a spokesperson stating: "Following a review with HMRC in 2019, and in common with a number of retailers, it was brought to our attention that we had misinterpreted how the statutory wage regulations were applied to our uniform policy for staff working in our stores.
+This was a genuine error and it was rectified immediately with all colleagues reimbursed in 2019".

+WHSmith announced in June 2023 that it would not be opening any more shops on High Streets in the UK and would instead add outlets in airports, railway stations and in the United States and Europe.
+Also in June, toy retailer Toys "R" Us announced plans to open nine concessions in WHSmith shops, marking the return of the brand's physical presence in the UK after its own premises closed in 2018.

+In December 2023, the logo was changed as part of a rebranding trial.
+The changed shops, which included those in York, Canterbury and Preston, dropped the word "Smith" in favour of "WHS".